 Making this salt and pepper-crusted halibut for dinner yesterday was a no-brainer.
 With halibut in the freezer, pomegranate arils in the fridge and a mango crying to be used before it bruised, this meal was meant to be.
 It came together in just a few minutes.

 Halibut is right near the top of our Favourite Fish list.
-It’s a treat, because if Denis hasn’t caught one himself, I rarely buy halibut as it is so expensive.
-When we do have it, I’m a miser and serve it in small portions, like in these Halibut Tacos with Tequila Lime Marinade.
+It's a treat, because if Denis hasn't caught one himself, I rarely buy halibut as it is so expensive.
+When we do have it, I'm a miser and serve it in small portions, in fish tacos.
 This fall, however, we bought several pounds directly from a fish boat and packaged it for the freezer ourselves, saving a lot of money.

 Mango- pomegranate salsa added lots of colour and interest to the plate and was the perfect accompaniment.
-I served it with Dijon green bean and crispy potato chips.
 This halibut recipe would be equally as delicious with other white fish like cod or sea bass.

-Here’s what you’ll need to create this beautiful crusted halibut:
+Here's what you'll need to create this crusted halibut

 - a hot sauté pan